CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 It is important that all programs and libraries are loaded exclusively from the boot medium.
 No components of the installed system may be used.
 When creating the boot medium, it is also important to ensure that in addition to the necessary programs, all the drivers required for access to the built-in disks of the computer are also available.
 These include, for example, drivers for hard disk controllers (especially RAID controllers) and drivers for hard disk encryption or hard disk compression.

 As a rule, other programs or documentation can also be stored on the medium.
-For example, it can increase the efficiency of debugging if there is always up-to-date documentation of the system configuration on the boot media.
+For example, it can increase the efficiency of debugging if the boot media always contains up-to-date documentation of the system configuration.
 The emergency boot medium itself must be free from viruses and other malicious programs.
 Therefore, only programs that originate from trustworthy sources (eg directly from the manufacturer) or whose digital signature has been checked may be used.
 At least once after the creation and every change, the boot medium should also be checked with a virus protection program.

 It is not absolutely necessary to create a separate boot medium for each system.
 A correspondingly flexible boot medium can be sufficient for a large number of different systems.
 Not even the same operating system needs to be deployed on the boot medium as on the target system itself.
 However, for compatibility reasons, this is often beneficial.
 However, it must be ensured by appropriate tests that the medium really works on all computers for which it is to be used.
 Depending on the operating system, system-specific aspects must also be considered, which are described in the respective IT-Grundschutz modules.